moreiraio/ABCCompany/README.md

 ```
 ### Installation and Setup

-After gettinf the source code open an command line on the source folder and run the following commands:
+After getting the source code open an command line on the source folder and run the following commands:

 setup the database and create the model
 ```sh